PeterLaiCCIT/LT_Code/README.txt

 Have fun,

-Michele Rossi, 31th of March 2010
+Michele Rossi, 31th of March 2010   //read by me